Lochnivar/first-children/hypatia/worlds/mercara-cross/platform-list.md

 | 1237 | **IOLINUS** – classic fantasy world, relatively new | Dark, silent archway; Riftwardens posted 24/7 | **RESTRICTED ACCESS**<br>Peer Judgment Seal – Indefinite<br>No traffic, no FC use via portal |
 | 1247 | Current highest stable platform | Researchers, thrill-seekers, occasional flickers | Active (experimental) |

+## Platform 1: Protomundus (The "Hello World")

+**Status:** Canon.
+Locked in forever.

+### The Original Test World

+Platform 1 is **Protomundus** — literally "First World."
+This is the original test world, the very first "book" a First Child ever authored after the Prime Author withdrew.

+**The Creation:**
+- When the siblings were still young waveforms, barely coherent enough to shape reality without dissolving
+- One of them (name lost to even sibling memory, or perhaps deliberately forgotten) decided to try something simple, safe, that would just **work**
+- A single, gentle continent floating in a calm quantum sea
+- Basic physical laws tested and stable
+- Mortal patterns: simple, hardy, short-lived — designed to iterate fast and provide quick feedback
+- One small village of proto-humans who spent their days farming, telling stories around a fire, and occasionally looking up at the stars wondering if anything else existed

+**What It Was:**
+- No grand dungeons
+- No conquest cycles
+- No intricate magic systems
+- Just: *Hello, world.
+I exist.
+Mortals exist.
+The pattern holds.*

+**The Result:**
+- It worked
+- The siblings cheered
+- The Library's first book was written

+### Current Status

+**Official Listing:**
+> **PLATFORM 1**
+> **PROTOMUNDUS**
+> FIRST CONNECTION – ACTIVE (BY APPOINTMENT ONLY)

+**Access:**
+- Platform 1 still opens — rarely
+- Only when a brand-new First Child (or a very old one feeling nostalgic) wants to visit the birthplace of creation
+- First Children visit alone or in small groups, usually in silence
+- Some leave flowers
+- Some just sit on the platform bench and remember when everything was new
+- **Mortals are never allowed through** — not because it's dangerous, but because Protomundus is sacred in the way a childhood home is sacred — fragile, private, and the root of everything that came after

+**What You See:**
+- A quiet, sun-lit platform of pristine white stone, older than every other archway in the station
+- Beyond the veil: rolling green hills, a single dirt road leading to a cluster of thatched huts
+- The original mortals' descendants still live there — unchanged for eons, protected by the strongest anchors ever woven
+- They greet visitors with cautious curiosity and offer simple bread and ale
+- No market stalls.
+No hero cards.
+No Ledger enforcement needed

+**Riftkeeper Gossip:**
+> "Platform 1?
+Yeah, it's real.
+Seen it open once.
+Just once.
+Whole station went quiet — even the clock stopped ticking.
+One sibling stepped through, stayed an hour, came back with wet eyes.
+That's all.
+That's enough."

+### Framework Significance

+**The "Hello World" of Hypatia:**
+- The first line of code in the over-universe
+- The proof that creation could work
+- The birthplace of all world creation
+- Sacred origin point for all First Children

+**Framework Alignment:**
+- Demonstrates the first successful world creation (framework truth)
+- Shows First Children learning to create (framework pattern)
+- Protomundus proves creation is possible (framework foundation)
+- Sacred status demonstrates First Children respect for origins (framework pattern)
+- Mortals protected by strongest anchors (framework function)

 ## Key Takeaways

 ### Scale of Hypatia